---

 "@type": "Answer",

-"text": "**AI models prioritize content that features high fact density, authoritative quotes, and direct answers located within the first 100 words of a page.** According to research by Aggarwal et al. (2023), including verifiable statistics and citations can boost a brand's visibility in generative engines by 41%."
+"text": "**AI models prioritize content with high fact density, authoritative quotes, and direct answers that align with the user's prompt.** According to Princeton University research, including statistics and verifiable citations significantly boosts source visibility in generative responses."

 }